Daniela Rus: Early life and education

-Daniela L. Rus was born in Romania before immigrating to the United States with her parents.
-Her father, Teodor Rus, is an emeritus professor of computer science at the University of Iowa.
-Her mother Elena Rus is a physicist.

-Rus received a Bachelor of Science with majors in computer science and mathematics from the University of Iowa in 1985.
-She received a Master of Science in computer science in 1990 and a Doctor of Philosophy in computer science in 1993, both from Cornell University.
-Her doctoral advisor was John Hopcroft, and her doctoral dissertation was titled "Fine motion planning for dexterous manipulation".
+Rus was born in Romania and immigrated to the United States with her family.
+Her father, Teodor Rus, is a computer scientist, and her mother, Elena Rus, is a physicist.
+She received a Bachelor of Science in computer science and mathematics from the University of Iowa in 1985.
+She earned a Master of Science in computer science in 1990 and a Ph.D. in computer science in 1993 from Cornell University.
+Her doctoral advisor was John Hopcroft, and her dissertation was titled Fine Motion Planning for Dexterous Manipulation.